CorentinB/bigd/README.md

-# bigd : a concurrent file downloader

-bigd is a command-line tool for concurrently scraping files from a webpage.
+# bigd : a command-line tool for concurrently scraping files from a webpage.

 Usage examples are based on the following options: